BhuvaneshWadhwani/Grades-ML/README.md

 # Grades-ML
 This is a prediction modeling university project aimed at using machine learning to predict students' math grades through socio-economic factors.
+The project was done in RMarkDown.
 Although I have already moved on to other projects, please feel free to leave some feedback :) <br />
 The dataset can be found here: https://www.kaggle.com/datasets/mrigaankjaswal/student-performance-in-mathematics-and-portuguese.

 # Part 1: Data exploration